Annual Conference Announcement

 Grass Valley, CA 95949

-Paper presentations: Participants wishing to present a paper must submit by email a short (100-150 word) abstract by February 1, 2022.
+Paper presentations: If you wish to present a paper, please submit by email a short (100-150 word) abstract by March 1, 2022.
 The following Abstract guidelines are also available on the Meetings page on the WSFS website.

 Note: Please read the following description carefully, and be sure to follow the stated guidelines exactly.
 If accepted, your abstract will be printed as given.
 Be sure to proofread it for grammar and spelling.